 Patricia Anne Zaunbrecher

-RAYNE - Funeral services will be held on Friday, March 22, 2019, at a 3:00 p.m.
-Mass of Christian Burial at St. Joseph Catholic Church in Rayne, for Patricia Anne Zaunbrecher, 88, who died Tuesday, March 19, at The Ellington Nursing Home in Rayne.
+Funeral services will be held on Friday, March 22, at a 3 p.m.
+Mass of Christian Burial at St. Joseph Catholic Church in Rayne for Patricia Anne Zaunbrecher, 88, who died Tuesday March 19, 2019, at The Ellington Nursing Home in Rayne.

 Interment will be in the St. Joseph Cemetery #1 in Rayne.

-Survivors include three nephews, Karl Bailey of Lafayette, David Bailey of Natchitoches, Wallace Ousse of Frederick, MD, four nieces, Barbara Carpenter Miller of Rayne, Kathleen Bailey Burk of Pensacola, FL, Helena Ousse Long of Kenner, Anne Ousse of Kaplan, five great nieces, Teresa Bailey Day of Baton Rouge, Brianna Bailey Megee of Hot Springs AR, Elizabeth Long Cormier of Lafayette, Stacy M. Miller of Rayne, Jennifer Ousse Seye of Baltimore, MD, Joseph Long of Kenner, Ryan L. Miller of Bossier City, Christopher Ousse of Frederick, MD.
+Survivors include three nephews, Karl Bailey of Lafayette, David Bailey of Natchitoches, Wallace Ousse of Frederick, Maryland; four nieces, Barbara Carpenter Miller of Rayne, Kathleen Bailey Burk of Pensacola, Florida, Helena Ousse Long of Kenner, and Anne Ousse of Kaplan; five great nieces, Teresa Bailey Day of Baton Rouge, Brianna Bailey Megee of Hot Springs, Arkansas, Elizabeth Long Cormier of Lafayette, Stacy M. Miller of Rayne, Jennifer Ousse Seye of Baltimore, MMaryland, Joseph Long of Kenner, Ryan L. Miller of Bossier City, and Christopher Ousse of Frederick, Maryland.

-She was preceded in death by father, Karl Zaunbrecher, Sr., mother, Helena Frey Zaunbrecher, five sisters, Stephanie Zaunbrecher, Theresa Zaunbrecher Bailey, Eleanor Zaunbrecher Ousse, Julia Zaunbrecher, Louise Zaunbercher Carpenter, five brothers, John Zaunbrecher, Karl Zaunbercher, Jr., Hubert Zaunbercher, Thomas Philip Zaunbrecher, Bernard Zaunbrecher, great nephew, David Karl Burk.
+She was preceded in death by her father, Karl Zaunbrecher Sr.; mother, Helena Frey Zaunbrecher; five sisters, Stephanie Zaunbrecher, Theresa Zaunbrecher Bailey, Eleanor Zaunbrecher Ousse, Julia Zaunbrecher and Louise Zaunbercher Carpenter; five brothers, John Zaunbrecher, Karl Zaunbercher Jr., Hubert Zaunbercher, Thomas Philip Zaunbrecher and Bernard Zaunbrecher; and a great-nephew, David Karl Burk.

-A Rosary will be prayed Friday, March 22, 2019 at 12:00 noon in Gossen Funeral Home in Rayne LA.
+A Rosary will be prayed Friday, March 22, at noon in Gossen Funeral Home in Rayne.

-The family requests that visitation be observed in Gossen Funeral Home in Rayne LA on Friday March 22, 2019 from 10:00 am to 2:30 pm.
+The family requests that visitation be observed in Gossen Funeral Home on Friday March 22, from 10 a.m. to 2:30 p.m.

 Friends may view the obituary and guestbook online at www.gossenfuneralhome.net.